mza7a/penetration-testing/README.md

 Pentesting is the art of hacking machines(boxes).
 In general the action of getting access to a user in a machine is called penetration testing.
 The reason of pentesting is trying to find vulnerabilities that could affect the system.
 Then you patch them to protect it.
 ### Steps of pentesting
-We can divide pentesting into 3 magors part.
+We can divide pentesting into 3 majors part.
 #### Basic Enumeration.
 Enumeration is the most improtant part in pentesting.
-And you don't use just as a 1st step but you will need at every moment.
+And you don't use it just as a 1st step but you will need it at every moment.
 But for the sake of dividing this domaine we put it here as a step.
 Enumeration is simply knowing where to look and what to look for so that you get improtant informations about the system, maybe files...
 There are a lot of scripts that help you through this.
 The first one you use everytime when you try to pentest is NMAP.
 A simple powerful tool that gives you information about port opened on the server, what services are running on those ports, what versions, the operating system...
 And lot more.

 #### User Access.